PREFACE: History of Cape Ann and Beyond

 - Notes and References

-- Types of Settlement
+- Settlement Patterns

-- Environmental Factors in Native Settlement Patterns
+- Environmental Factors in Indigenous Settlement Patterns

 - The Role of Mobile Farming

-- The Role of Canoe Routes and Trails
+- The Role of Transportation and Trade

 - Notes and References